-The fall of USSR, Chernobyl and my first years at school as a restless bookworm with the attention span of a mosquito in short standalone stories that you can read here.
+The fall of USSR, Chernobyl and my first years at school as a restless bookworm with the attention span of a mosquito.

 *80 books were printed at Sleep on it Press in RISO (black+fluor yellow) as a part of a limited edition series.
-If you wish to obtain a copy of the book from my shop.
+If you wish to obtain a copy of the book you can pre-order the second edition from here.

 I spent most of my childhood feeling like an adult trapped in a child’s body.
 I can vividly remember the terror I felt when I was five and a half years old in the courtyard of my elementary school looking around at my peers.
 They are all children, I thought with profound horror; they have no idea of life, they just follow a ball or they jump up and down and they keep coming every morning to this horrible grey jail like sheep!